Tag Archive | how to protect vegetables in cold weather

 Potted plants under cover, warmed by miniature incandescent lights.

 This is especially beneficial in those locations where an upside-down bushel basket will not sufficiently ward off the cold.
-And I’m not suggesting that you attempt to defy good garden sense by planting peppers in February in Minneapolis.
+And I’m not suggesting that you attempt to defy good garden sense by planting peppers in February in North Dakota.
 There are limits!

 Use “indoor/outdoor” products that are safe to use in humid environments.
 Space heaters designed for indoors are not good candidates outdoors.
 If you’re planning a project outside your comfort zone, check with licensed contractors, especially for electrical work.

-(***Update***: Above average temperatures in the Carolinas carried into mid-fall, so the amaryllis bulbs refused to die down.
-Recent nighttime readings in the low to mid 20’s would have damaged the potted bulbs, so they’ve been enjoying temperatures in the mid 40’s, thanks to miniature lights and a plastic cover.
-Not forcing early dormancy on the plants gives them extra time to photosynthesize and, perhaps, an additional flower bud.
-Finally, the leaves are beginning to yellow, and soon they’ll come indoors to rest and to begin the bloom cycle.
+(***Update***: Above average temperatures in the Carolinas carried into mid-fall, so the amaryllis bulbs growing outdoors refused to die down.
+Recent nighttime readings in the low to mid 20’s would have damaged the potted bulbs, so they’ve been enjoying temperatures in the mid 40’s, thanks to miniature lights and a clear plastic covering.
+Not forcing early dormancy on the plants gives them extra time to photosynthesize and, perhaps, to grow an additional flower bud.
+Finally, the leaves are beginning to yellow, and soon they’ll come indoors to rest before beginning the bloom cycle.
 December, 2018)

 And More Bright Ideas

 Include snow loads and wind events (they will happen) in your plans.
 Slope the top of a cold frame away from the house to allow run-off.
-During the occasional heavy snowstorm in Maryland, I got up in the middle of the night to sweep off snow that had accumulated 8-12″.
-Toby, our second Rhodesian ridgeback, thought this was lots of fun.
-Although polycarbonate is very durable and will bend with weight, too much distortion will allow frigid air to enter and might collapse the frame.
+During the occasional heavy snowstorm in Maryland, I got up in the middle of the night to sweep off snow that had accumulated 8-12″ on top of the cold frame.
+Toby, our Rhodesian ridgeback, thought this was lots of fun.
+Although polycarbonate is very durable and will bend with weight, too much distortion allows frigid air to enter and could collapse the frame.

 Cold Frames With Miniature Lights